geraldvormbrock/test/HELP.md

 "phoneNumber": "+33610287915"
 }

-id : Not in the POST or PUT
+id : Not mandatory in the POST or PUT to generate an id.
+In the PUT it can be used to update data.
 gender : Optional "Male" or "Female"
 name : Mandatory
 birthday : Mandatory YYYY-MM-DD